PowerShell/DSC/docs/reference/schemas/outputs/resource/list.md

 ### properties

-Defines the property names for resources made available through a provider resource.
+Defines the property names for resources made available through an adapter resource.
 For other resources, this property is an empty array.

 <!--
     Resources currently return this a null except for the test resources.
-    Should this value be populated for all resources made available through a provider?
+    Should this value be populated for all resources made available through a adapter?
 -->

 ```yaml